Datum-Technology-Corporation/mooreio_client/README.md

 ## Why?
 The EDA (Electronic Design Automation) field clearly lags behind in terms of Free & Open-Source (FOS) developer tools when compared to the software and web worlds.
-While commonplace for decades, there is no FOS tool that can drive the various commercial software and provide the automation needed to produce commercial-grade FPGA and ASIC designs.
-Instead, homebrewed (and seldome shared) Makefiles and shell scripts rule the field of Dev Ops in semiconductors.
+While commonplace for decades, there is no FOS tool that can drive the various CAD software and provide the automation needed to produce commercial-grade FPGA and ASIC designs.
+Instead, homebrewed (and seldom shared) Makefiles and Shell scripts rule the field of Dev Ops in semiconductors.

 ### The Problem
 Writing a Makefile/shell script that can perform all the tasks required is a fool's errand, since these languages